Comcast/connvitals-monitor/README.md

 host3 trace=1000 hops=10
 ...
 ```
 Note that config lines (except the hostname part, when applicable) are cAsE-iNsEnSiTiVe.
+Empty lines are ignored at any point.

 Each line of the config *must* begin with a host.
 This can be either an IP address or a Fully-Qualified Domain Name (FQDN).
 Currently, IPv6 is not supported, and if an FQDN can only be resolved to an IPv6 address it will not be queried.
 After the host, a list of options in the format `<name>=<value>` can be specified.
 If an option is not specified, a default value is used.
 The options and their valid values are: